 This is why some narcissists can look like the perfect parent.
 They know their young children look up to them, hang on every word they say, they know they can make excuses to others about the ex not allowing them to see the children when the narcissist cannot be bothered, they know they can them swoop in, pick those children up, spoil them and have the children hooked on them, those children who fill them up and don’t threaten them, often the golden child, the narcissist will portray themselves to others as the picture-perfect parent.
 As children get older and more independent, they’ll use excuses like.
 “My children have no respect for me, and their other parent poisoned them against me.”

-So when they return full of what seems like genuine apology’s, promise to change, it’s all false, they’ve just seem something they want from you.
+So when they return full of what seems like genuine apology’s, promise to change, it’s all false, they’ve just seen something they want from you.

 When a narcissist feels threatened, they devalue others that are threatening them, and they don’t see their own behaviour and actions as wrong, so they will continue to do so, to help themselves feel better.
 When they feel criticised, they feel the other person has turned against them, so they feel, anger, rage, hurt and often want revenge on those who they feel have hurt them.
 Or if they think someone is untrustworthy and will reveal them for who they indeed are, they’ll start the smear campaign to get in first with how horrendous you treated them, so they can play the victim and get their needs met elsewhere.

-A narcissist can continually be nice to those people who never criticise them, or threaten their illusion of themselves that they are trying to portray to those around them.
+A narcissist can continually be nice to those people who they precieve to have never criticised them, or threaten their illusion of themselves that they are trying to portray to those around them.